 16. Create an expert roundup post

 Hosting an expert roundup post on your blog is an awesome way to get massive traffic.
-Also, you will get in touch with many big players from your industry hopefully you will start some good connection with them.
+Also, you will get in touch with many big players from your industry.
+Hopefully, you will start some good connections with them.

-The downside is that there is a reasonable amount of time and work you have to put in creating and promotion an expert roundup.
-We documented the creation of an expert roundup process, previously on Outreach.buzz blog.
+The downside is that you have to put a reasonable amount of time and work into creating and promoting an expert roundup.
+We documented the creation of an expert roundup process previously on Outreach.buzz blog.

 - 55 Content Marketing Experts Roundup